craighagerman/NER4news/README.md

 gives a good overview of fine-tuning a BERT model.
 This approach requires having/using a labeled dataset.
 (Goes without saying a lot of data is needed as well.)

 It might be possible to fine-tune on OntoNotes dataset to improve performance.
 (Would have to experiement with this.)
 Most NLP papers use open datasets so there may be other alternate data sources that could be used for labeled data.
 Otherwise, most of the effort for improving a model's performance would actually be in labeling a large amount of data to use within a fine-tuning pipeline.

+### Other extensions

+**API**
+I didn't take the time, but I think a good extension would be to add an API to annotate test with entities.
+Could have API routes for either (1) posting a document or (2) posting a URL.
+In the latter case fetch and parse the body of the URL and annotate.
+I'd write an API in fastAPI library.

+**Text - Entity format**
+I wasn't sure what format to annotate texts with.
+I think this could be improved, but depends on the use case.
+Some ideas

+(1) deduplicate the entity list
+- there is no need to have listed more than once("Kingsbarns", "FAC")

+(2) return a JSON object containing all Entity classes as keys and values are a list of those
+- e.g. {"PERSON": ["Brad Pitt", "Dolly Parton"]}

+(3) reverse the mapping to have entity -> class.
+Could also then allow for entity linking
+- e.g. {"Dolly Parton" : {"class": "PERSON", "wiki_link": "https://en.wikipedia.org/wiki/Dolly_Parton"}}